Henit3/DramaMask/README.md

 * Adjust stealth meter appearance

 ### Roadmap (dependent on feedback)
-* Improve local mask attached view (separate from what others see)
+* Sync selected configs with the host
 * Differentiate configs when attached as opposed to just held up
 	* Stealth usage
 	* Mask appearance
+* Add configurable option to remove mask on meter depletion
+* Add fake Comedy/Tragedy masks to further confuse your friends
+* Add sounds to wearing masks and as an alternative to the meter for VR
 * Add translucent mask view to bridge gap between default mask and the outline view
-* Add fake Comedy/Tragedy masks to further confuse your friends
-* Sync selected configs with the host
 * Add better support for all the experimentatal all enemy hiding behaviour
 * Allow the player to have their hands out like the Masked (unlikely without more help)